-Named after the first European settler, Mr. Hugh Magee, the school began in 1912 with nine students in a small, upstairs room in the four room Eburne Superior School in Marpole, the site of the present day David Lloyd George School.
+Named after the first European settler, Mr. Hugh Magee, the school began in 1912 with nine (European) students in a small, upstairs room in the four room Eburne Superior School in Marpole, the site of the present day David Lloyd George School.
 Thus began the first high school class in Point Grey (Indigenous students at that time received a segregated education, were separated from their families, and were sent to Residential schools near the current Vancouver Airport, West Vancouver, and even as far as Sechelt).

-The fall of 1913 saw the school move to its present day site at the corner of 49th Avenue and Maple street.
+The autumn of 1913 saw the school move to its present day site at the corner of 49th Avenue and Maple street.
 At first Magee served all of Point Grey from Marpole, Shaughnessy and Dunbar.
 In total, twelve thousand one hundred and seventy seven acres of the municipality were served by the one high school, and during its first year at the present site, thirty-one students were in attendance.

 The next school in the area was built in 1917 when the eight room Point Grey opened.
 During the world wide Influenza Epidemic of 1918, Magee was closed while it served as a temporary hospital.
 At the end of the crisis, the student population grew to 183 students and the first large wing was built.

 In 1919, students and staff staged two big fairs which raised $1200.
 The School Board matched these funds and the Gymnasium was erected in 1921.
 The next year saw the addition of the second wing (west side).